Reconnect with your body and find calmness through gentle movement and passive stretching

 Safety is the key

 The mental-health and trauma-informed approach is all about creating a safe and supportive environment to help you reconnect with your body.
 It is common for someone who has experienced acute stress or trauma to report feeling disconnected from physical sensations.
 To rebuild this connection, so that you can once again rely on the cues your body is sending you, it is crucial to feel safe.
-Here some of the ways this safety and support are ensured in a mental-health and trauma-informed yoga class:
+Here some of the ways I will try to ensure this safety and support:

 Gentle and accessible movement and yoga shapes

-The movement and yoga shapes in a mental-health and trauma-informed class are always gentle and accessible for different bodies and abilities.
-You will never be asked to do something that is too difficult or beyond what your body is capable of at that moment.
+The movement and yoga shapes in a mental-health and trauma-informed class are always gentle.
+They are also accessible for different bodies and abilities.
+I will never ask you to do something that is too difficult or beyond what your body is capable of at that moment.
 It is my absolute priority to respect your physical limitations and work with them and never against them.
-The purpose of this class is to increase your body awareness and help you understand your physical boundaries, and it’s a gradual process that shouldn’t be rushed.
+The purpose of this class is to increase your body awareness and help you understand your physical boundaries.
+And it’s a gradual process that shouldn’t be rushed.

 You have the choice and you are in control

-In a mental-health and trauma-informed class, you are invited to try certain shapes or movement instead of being told what to do.
-You will be reminded that everything is an invitation.
-You can always decide whether you want to explore the suggested movement or shape or prefer a different variation and, whenever you wish, you can always choose to come out of the shape and rest.
-This helps to rebuild the sense of self-agency and control over one’s body and not give the power away to the ‘teacher’.
+In a mental-health and trauma-informed class, I will invite you to try certain shapes or movement instead of telling you what to do.
+I will keep reminding that everything is an invitation.
+You can always decide whether you want to explore the suggested movement or shape or prefer a different variation.
+Also, whenever you wish, you can always choose to come out of the shape and rest.
+This can help to rebuild the sense of self-agency and control over your body and not give the power away to the ‘teacher’.

 You have the information

 Knowing what is happening to you, what is the purpose of the exercise we are doing or what to expect, helps to feel safer and more empowered.
-My task as a mental-health and trauma-informed yoga facilitator is to minimise the risk of confusion or overwhelm during the class so that you can fully relax and experience a deeper connection to your body.
+My task as a mental-health and trauma-informed yoga facilitator is to minimise the risk of confusion or overwhelm during the class.
+This way, you can fully relax and experience a deeper connection to your body.
 Often, understanding why we are doing what we are doing makes the action much more meaningful and enjoyable.
 And it is my responsibility to give you just enough information at the right time without overloading you.

 Minimising potential triggers and stimulation

 Everyone’s nervous system is different and reacts to the same stimuli in a unique way.
-Since the aim of the mental-health and trauma-informed class is to help you enter the parasympathetic state so that you can relax and be fully present with yourself, here are some things that are ensured during the class: low ambient music or no music, no scents, calming lights, calm and clear voice, in an in-person class, a safe distance between the teacher and the participant will be ensured and no hands-on adjustments offered, while in an online class, the participant always has the permission to keep the camera off if they wish to do so.
+The aim of the mental-health and trauma-informed class is to help you enter the parasympathetic state so that you can relax and be fully present with yourself.
+So here are some things that I will do my best to ensure during the class: low ambient music or no music, no scents, calming lights (whenever possible), calm and clear voice.
+In an in-person class, I will make sure there is a safe distance between me and the participant and I won’t be offering hands-on adjustments (unless it’s absolutely required, in which case, I will always ask your consent first).
+In an online class, you always have the permission to keep the camera off if you wish to do so.

 You learn the tools of self-regulation

-Emotional self-regulation is an invaluable life skill that you can start developing on a yoga mat through connection with the breath and increased body awareness.
+Emotional self-regulation is an invaluable life skill that you can start developing on a yoga mat.
+You will experience it through connection with the breath and increased body awareness.
 By learning how to calm yourself down and knowing the options of dealing with whatever discomfort you may experience in the class, you’ll feel more equipped and less powerless when faced with emotional and physical distress also in your daily life.

 Please don’t confuse it with the Trauma Center Trauma-Sensitive Yoga (an empirically validated, clinical intervention for complex trauma or chronic, treatment-resistant post-traumatic stress disorder).

-Mental-health & trauma-informed yoga refers to the approach to teaching yoga in which the teacher has knowledge of trauma and the symptoms of trauma, as well as knows how to provide a safe and supportive yoga class for individuals who are experiencing stress and/or have been traumatised.
+Mental-health & trauma-informed yoga refers to the approach to teaching yoga in which the teacher has knowledge of trauma and the symptoms of trauma.
+He or she also knows how to provide a safe and supportive yoga class for individuals who are experiencing stress and/or have been traumatised.
 However, it is NOT a form of trauma therapy, nor a substitute for one.

 The trauma-informed yoga teacher is NOT a licensed trauma therapist.
 It is always advisable to seek help of a the mental health professional or a licensed trauma therapist if you are experiencing symptoms of trauma.

-During the class, you will NOT be asked or encouraged to remember, re-experience or talk about a stressful or traumatic event you may have had.
+During the class, I will NOT ask or encourage you to remember, re-experience or talk about a stressful or traumatic event you may have had.